 Dr. Ford was named chancellor of Penn State Behrend in January 2016, having served as interim chancellor since July 2015.

 Dr. Ford is the author of more than 40 publications, including the book, Design for Electrical and Computer Engineers (McGraw Hill).
 In 2005, he was a Fulbright Scholar to Brno University of Technology in the Czech Republic.
 He is a past vice president and past member of the board of directors of the Institute of Electrical and Electronics Engineers, the largest technical professional society in the world.

 Prior to joining Penn State Behrend, Dr. Ford worked at IBM Microelectronics developing computer vision systems for semiconductor inspection and at Brookhaven National Laboratory on the strategic defense initiative.
 He holds a bachelor’s degree in electrical engineering from Clarkson University and master’s and doctoral degrees in electrical engineering from the University of Arizona.

-Dr. Ford and his wife, Melanie, a lecturer in computer science and software engineering and director of the college’s Youth Education Outreach Office, are the parents of two sons, Alexander and Ryan.
+Dr. Ford and his wife, Melanie, an assistant teaching professor of computer science and software engineering and director of the college’s Youth Education Outreach Office, are the parents of two sons, Alexander and Ryan.